How does Pagely handle core & plugin updates?

-A: Our system is uniquely designed to keep thousands of WordPress sites updated, secure, and running smooth like butter.
+Pagely performs automatic updates of WordPress core and any plugins.
+Our system is uniquely designed to keep thousands of WordPress sites updated, secure, and running smooth like butter.
 Our upgrade process happens in the background and is a non-event.
-Core files are upgraded as new releases come out and Plugins are updated daily.
-See below for more info.
+Core files are updated as new releases come out and plugins are updated daily.

-A: We make nightly backups of everything.
-So yes we can always rollback if need be.
-However 99% of the time the issue would be with an older plugin not compatible with a newer version of WordPress.
-In these cases we have a handy self-service WhiteScreen Eliminator that allows you to reset your Plugins and/or Theme back to page.ly defaults.
+We make nightly backups of everything, so we can always rollback if need be.
+However, 99% of the time the issue would be with an older plugin not compatible with a newer version of WordPress.
+In these cases we have a handy self-service WhiteScreen Eliminator that allows you to reset your plugin and/or theme back to Pagely defaults.
 Nothing is deleted, only de-activated.